Bob Hope USO Shows: The One-Man Morale Machine

 He loved to joke about sex and women: “There’s still a great need for the USO.
 Some of our bases are pretty remote.
 Last Christmas in Alaska, I met a GI who was so lonely he was going steady with his tattoo.
 And his buddies kept asking him if she’s got a sister!”

-He’d also poke fun of himself: “Working in a war zone is great for a comedian.
+He’d also poke fun at himself: “Working in a war zone is great for a comedian.
 You can always blame the bombs on the enemy.”

-And the USO: “The USO and I have had a wonderful relationship over the years, extending to all parts of the world.
+And at the USO, too: “The USO and I have had a wonderful relationship over the years, extending to all parts of the world.
 In fact, from the South Pacific I still get Christmas cards from old diseases!”

 Christmas at the Hope house in Toluca Lake, California, usually meant one thing: Dad was gone.
 Holidays for the Hope kids took on a new meaning.

 “I remember saying, ‘Why does Dad always have to be away?
 All these other families have their dads home for Christmas,” Linda said.
-But she is quick to add that Mom would put it in proper perspective for her.
+But then her mother, Bob Hope’s wife Dolores Hope, always put it in perspective for her.

 “She said, ‘No, not all have them are home for Christmas.
 Think of boys and girls who don’t have their dads for years and years because they are serving overseas.
 Remember the boys and girls whose fathers may never come back.’”